silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/07_ReactJS_Redux_and_GraphQL.md

 ## GraphQL and Apollo

-[GraphQL](http://graphql.org/learn/) is a strictly-types query language that allows you to describe what data you want to fetch from your API.
+[GraphQL](http://graphql.org/learn/) is a strictly-typed query language that allows you to describe what data you want to fetch from your API.
 Because it is based on types, it is self-documenting and predictable.
 Further, it's structure lends itself nicely to fetching nested objects.
 Here is an example of a simple GraphQL query:

 ```
 query GetUser($ID: Int!) {